Saša Maksimović (politician): Serbian Radical Party

 Maksimović ran for the Novi Bečej municipal assembly in the 2000 Serbian local elections as the Radical Party's candidate in the fourth division.
-It is not clear from online sources if he was elected.
-The SRS won only one seat in the municipality in this electoral cycle.
+Online sources do not indicate if he was elected.
+The SRS won only one seat in the municipality in this cycle.

 Serbia switched to a system of proportional representation for local elections after 2000, and for the 2004 election cycle the country introduced the direct election of mayors.
 Maksimović appeared in the third position on the Radical Party's electoral list for Novi Bečej in the 2004 local elections and was elected when the list won eight mandates.
-In 2006, Novi Bečej's sitting mayor was defeated in a recall election, and Maksimović was the Radical Party's candidate in the mayoral by-election that followed.
-He received the most votes in the first round but was narrowly defeated in the run-off by Milivoj Vrebalov of the Liberal Democratic Party (Liberalno demokratska partija, LDP).
-The direct election of mayors was subsequently abandoned.
+Novi Bečej's sitting mayor was defeated in a recall election in 2006, and Maksimović was the Radical Party's candidate in the mayoral by-election that followed.
+He received the most votes in the first round but was narrowly defeated in the run-off by Milivoj Vrebalov of the Liberal Democratic Party (LDP).
+The direct election of mayors proved to be a short-lived experiment and was abandoned in 2008.

-Maksimović appeared in the first position on the SRS's list for Novi Bečej in the 2008 local elections and received a new mandate after the list won nine seats.
-He also received the 127th position on the Radical Party's list in the concurrent 2008 Serbian parliamentary election and was awarded a mandate after the list won seventy-eight seats.
+Maksimović received the 127th position on the Radical Party's list in the 2008 Serbian parliamentary election and was awarded a mandate in the national assembly after the list won seventy-eight seats.
 (From 2000 to 2011, Serbian parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
-Maksimović's specific position on the list had no formal bearing on his chances of election.)
-While the overall result of the parliamentary election was initially inconclusive, a new government was eventually formed by the For a European Serbia alliance and the Socialist Party of Serbia (Socijalistička partija Srbije, SPS), and the Radicals served in opposition.
-Maksimović resigned his local mandate in the Novi Bečej assembly on 24 July 2008.
+Maksimović's list position had no formal bearing on his chances of election.)
+While the election results were inconclusive, the For a European Serbia (ZES) alliance eventually formed a coalition government with the Socialist Party of Serbia (SPS), and the Radicals served in opposition.

+He also appeared in the first position on the SRS's list for Novi Bečej in the 2008 local elections, which were held concurrently with the parliamentary vote, and received a new mandate after the list won nine seats.
+He resigned from the local assembly on 24 July 2008.